wenchengking/End-to-End-Cloud-Sentiment-Analysis/README.md

 5. **Evaluate Performance**: we then evalute the models (currently listed in the config file are AUC, confusion matrix, accuracy and classification report)
 6. **Model Deployment**: finally, we retrain the best model on the full dataset and save the result (both vector representations and TMO) to the s3 bucket, which would be consumed by our front-end

 Most of the AWS configurations for model building and training follows those of data collection.
-Here, we are adding the feature that allows users to see different versions of models (e.g., below you would see **default vs. tiny_model**).
+Here, we are adding the feature that allows users to see different versions of the models (e.g., below you would see **default vs. tiny_model**).
 This can be easily triggered by updating `$AW_PREFIX`.
 The idea is to allow end-user to compare models trained on different data.
 As of now, we are only looking at the hotel industry, but this can be easily modified to meet the needs of any retail/service industry.
 When the user upload the raw data, the pipeline runs end-to-end automatically.

 ![s3-artifact](/img/s3-artifact.png)